highbyte/dotnet-6502/docs/systems/apple2/disk2.md

 - ProDOS-ordered `.po` images, and nibble/flux `.nib`/`.woz` images.
 - Copy protection that depends on bit-level sequencer behaviour or exact rotational timing.
 Use a cracked release of such titles.
+- ProDOS *software*, whatever the image's sector order — but for a reason outside the drive.
+  ProDOS 8 needs 64 KB and the emulated machine is a 48 KB II Plus with no language card, so a ProDOS disk boots only as far as ProDOS's own `RELOCATION / CONFIGURATION ERROR`.
+This is a limit of the emulated machine, not of the II Plus: ProDOS 8 1.x supports the II and II Plus, on a 64 KB one.
+Supporting these titles means emulating the language card (`$C080`–`$C08F`), not changing anything here.

 ## Verified